 You don’t have to walk across the country for a good cause.
 Or help to build a school in a third world nation.
-Or run into a burning building to save someone you have never met.
-Or even just climb a tree to help rescue a cat.
+You don’t have to run into a burning building to save someone you have never met.
+Or climb a tree to help rescue a cat.

 All you have to do to change the world is do one thing that matters.

 One thing that matters for your family.
-One thing that matters for your community.
+Or one thing that matters for your community.
 One thing that matters for the Internet.
 Or one thing that matters for the world.

 Hug a stranger.
 Hold someone’s hand as they take their last breath.
 Write a book.
 Deliver meals.
 Teach someone to read.
 Run a 5K for someone who can’t.
 Donate clothes.
 Volunteer at a soup kitchen.
 Make someone laugh.

 Or write a blog post that means something to somebody you’ve never met.